 It is important to note that the perpetrators of many of these scams rely on a tactic called “spoofing” in order to increase their chance of success.
 Spoofing is the process of falsifying the identity of the perpetrator (typically their Caller ID information, the From field of an email, or the text and graphics of a website) in order to convince the victim that they are being addressed by a legitimate business or authority figure.

-In some cases, the spoofing will be flawed in some way, ie. the senders name is correct but their actual email address is not (John Leigh <email@example.com> ), the website address is close (www.amazong.com), etc. In others, it may be appear perfect at first glance.
+In some cases, the spoofing will be flawed in some way, i.e. the sender’s name is correct but their actual email address is not (John Doe @ firstname.lastname@example.org ) or the website address is close (www.amazong.com) but not quite correct.
+In other words, it may be appear perfect at first glance.

 The best method for handling sensitive information or access in all these cases is verification.
 If you receive a request for sensitive information, verify the request via another medium.
 For example, if you are contacted via email, verify with a phone call.
 If you are asked for sensitive information on a website, call or email your contacts at that vendor or customer to confirm – but do so manually, without using phone or email links on the site itself.
 Though this may take more time, it is well worth the investment in security for you and your employer.